FROM THE BOOKSHELF: Gross by Dave Proctor

 THE FINAL COVER

 Drawing on the hand-stamped Lego pattern in Version 2, the final cover has a more mature, and much darker feel.
-There are 144 dots on the cover (a “gross” of dots), representing the 144 objects found in the protagonist’s stomach during his autopsy.
+The saturated red dots feel almost blood-like and sinister.
+There are exactly 144 dots on the cover (a “gross” of dots), representing the 144 objects found in the protagonist’s stomach during his autopsy.